 Fellows can apply as individuals or as teams.
 In either case we look for each participant to fill one of three roles.
-Great candidates will bring not only a great track record in their area expertise, but also courage, empathy, and a love of fast-paced, collaborative environments.
+Great candidates will bring not only a great track record in their area of expertise, but also courage, empathy, and a love of fast-paced, collaborative environments.
 If that sounds like you, we’d love for you to join us!

 Resourceful entrepreneurs who tackle big problems quickly.Apply Here